sunilsrikumar/djcms-obsolute/README.md

 This is a djangocms demo site based on ver 3.4.1 LTS release.
 I have included the database and media in commit to make bit easier for beginners.

-Note: Shortly, you will have brief documentation to start using this repo for your next djangocms project.

 ### Django CMS & Django Framework Version

 django-cms==3.4.1